Student Struggle for Soviet Jewry: American (National) Conference on Soviet Jewry

-The official American Conference on Soviet Jewry, was established in April 1964 as a followup to a meeting convened in October 1963 by Moshe Decter, "a writer who championed Soviet Jews."
+The official American Conference on Soviet Jewry, was established in April 1964 as a follow-up to a meeting convened in October 1963 by Moshe Decter, "a writer who championed Soviet Jews."
 The meeting included Dr. Martin Luther King Jr. The group was renamed National Conference on Soviet Jewry in 1971.

 This group, however, barely functioned without an allocated budget or permanent staff till the Leningrad trial of December 1970 finally shocked the Jewish leadership into the establishment in September 1971 of two officially funded groups — the National Coalition Supporting Soviet Jewry and the Greater New York Conference on Soviet Jewry.
 The latter was built on the New York infrastructure constructed by Birnbaum in the 1960s on the basis of a number of local and metropolitan groups instituted by him, a Bronx Council, an invigorated Queens Council, a Brooklyn Coalition, and a New York Youth Conference, a New York Coordinating Committee, followed by a New York Conference, now assisted by a staffer at the American Jewish Committee, more committed to the cause than most establishment organizations.

 Malcolm Hoenlein, a Birnbaum disciple, was the founding director of the Greater New York Conference and initiated in 1972 the Solidarity Sunday marches and rallies modeled on SSSJ's 1960s events.
 By the 1980s, these great annual public events in New York drew attendances of over 100,000.